 What factors affect DNS propagation time?

-- Your TTL (Time to Live) settings — You can set the TTL for each DNS record in your domain name's zone file.
-TTL is the time period for which servers cache the information for your DNS records.
-For example, if you set the TTL for a particular record to one hour, servers store the information for that record locally for an hour before retrieving updated information from your authoritative nameserver.
-Shorter TTL settings make can increase propagation speed.
-However, shorter settings also increase the number of queries to your authoritative nameserver, and that increased load slows your server's processing time.
+- Your TTL (Time to Live) settings: Every DNS record has a TTL setting.
+TTL is the amount of time servers cache the information for your DNS records.
+For example, if you set the TTL for a particular record to one hour, servers store the information for that record locally for an hour before retrieving updated information from your nameservers.
+Shorter TTL settings may increase propagation speed.
+However, they can also increase the number of times your nameserver is queried, decreasing your site's performance.

-- Your ISP (Internet Service Provider) — Your ISP caches DNS records (stores the data locally rather than retrieving fresh data from your DNS server) to speed up Web browsing and reduce traffic, which slows your propagation time.
+- Your ISP (Internet Service Provider): Your ISP caches DNS records by storing the data locally rather than retrieving fresh data from your DNS server.
+This speeds up web browsing and reduces traffic, but may slow your propagation time.
 Some ISPs ignore TTL settings and only update their cached records every two to three days.

 - Your domain's registry: When you change the nameservers on your domain, we send your change request to the domain registry within minutes, and they publish your NS (nameserver) records to their root zone.
 Most registries update their zones promptly, but some can take several hours or even days.

 In most cases, your DNS updates will propagate within a few hours.
 Due to these factors out of our control, however, you should allow up to 48 hours for any DNS changes to fully propagate across the Internet.
 If it's been more than 48 hours and your changes aren't reflecting correctly, there may be a different cause of the issue, such as incorrect DNS settings.

 - Learn more about DNS and add or edit your records at any time.